pierre-rouleau/pel/doc/pel-manual.rst

          override PEL's binding by placing your own binding statements in your Emacs init file **after** the call to ``pel-init``.
          You can also use
-         PEL's keymaps but change the prefix keys.
+         PEL's key-maps but change the prefix keys.
          See the section titled `To override or change PEL key bindings`_ for more info.